Citrullin/documentation/iota-sbc/0.1/references/troubleshooting.md

 ## I cannot connect to my node via SSH

-This can be caused by a lot reasons.
+This can be caused by a lot of reasons.
 You should check the following list:
 - Are you sure that the IP address is right?
 If not, check it again and use another way to find the IP address of your device.
 - Was the flash process successful?